karttur/basin_extract_docs/_posts/2020/2020-10-27-basin-delineate-02.markdown

 ## Prerequisites

 You must have setup GRASS 7 and imported a DEM as described in [Installation & Setup](../../basindelineatesetup) of this blog.
-And then you must have completed the GRASS watershed processing as outlined in [part 1](../basin-delineate-01c).
+If your DEM is hydrologically corrected and you also completed stage 1, all the required input data is available.
+If you did not complete stage 1 you need to add a [r.watersehd] analysis using Multi Flow Direction (MFD) routing.

 ### Python processing